 So how can your organization thrive and reduce its DSO?
 I’ll explain why some traditional strategies you think might work can actually hurt you in the long run.
 Then I’ll lay out some innovative strategies you can adopt that will help improve your long-term cash flow.

-So, if these aren’t the best solutions, then what is?
+So, if these aren’t the best solutions, what is?
 Don’t fret.
-There are strategies you can adopt that can organically reduce your DSO without needing to constantly reach out to your customers and offer discounts.
+There are strategies you can adopt to organically reduce your DSO without needing to constantly reach out to your customers and offer discounts.
 In fact, the strategies I’m about to reveal can actually help you save more money, foster positive relationships with your trading partners and give you more visibility and control as to where your invoices are in the cycle.

 Improved return on investment (ROI) is a result of reducing your DSO.
 You can easily calculate the impact that reduced DSO can have on your organization by knowing your company’s sales revenue, invoice to cash cycle and weighted average cost of capital (WACC).

 Let’s use the following numbers as an example for calculating DSO: